Glasgow's First South Asian Policewoman (clip)

 Questions & Activities

-- Why did Sawarnjit joint the police force?
+- Why did Sawarnjit Matharu join the police force?

-- Why was it a big news stories that she became a policewoman?
+- Why was it a news story that she became a policewoman?

-PSE: What pressures are placed on young women in terms of their career choices today?
+What pressures are placed on women in terms of their career and lifestyle choices today?

-PSE: Discuss the importance of having ethnic minorities in the police and the relationship communities have to police officers
+Discuss the importance of having a diverse police force and the relationship communities have to police officers.

 |Resource Rights Holder||Courtesy of Scottish Television|